-In addition, as part of the assessment, where the applicant has school age children, the relevant school(s) may be contacted, with the permission of the applicant, for information regarding the applicant's ability to promote the child's education.
+In addition, as part of the assessment, where the child is of school age or where the applicant has school age children, the relevant school(s) will be contacted, with the permission of the applicant, for information regarding the applicant's ability to promote the child's education.

-Where applicable, the agency must ascertain whether the local authority in whose area the prospective adopter has their home has any information about them that may be relevant to the assessment.
+Where applicable, the agency must ascertain whether the local authority in whose area the prospective adopter has had their home has any information about them that may be relevant to the assessment.
 If so, the agency must obtain from that authority a written report setting out the information.
 Local authorities asked for this information should comply promptly with these requests and provide this information within 15 working days wherever possible.
 In requesting information from a local authority, the agency should seek to ascertain whether records held by social services and education departments hold relevant information about the prospective adopter.

 There is no reason in principle why information held by one part of the local authority should not be shared with another.
 Protocols operated by children's services may, however, restrict access to cases where there is concern for the safety of a child.
 This means that an adoption check may not automatically involve a check to see whether a child of the family has been the subject of a Child Protection Plan unless such a check is specifically requested.
 The prospective adopter may have lived for only a short period in the area of their local authority.
 In such cases, the agency should obtain information from the prospective adopter's former local authorities.

-Sharing information about a person that is held in their existing foster carer or adopter records is permitted for the purposes of informing a new assessment of a person's suitability to foster or adopt.
+Sharing information about a person that is held in their existing adopter records is permitted for the purposes of informing a new assessment of a person's suitability to adopt.
 For instance, if previous partners have been interviewed in the past to verify facts, and the current assessing social worker is satisfied with the records in respect of these interviews, it should not be necessary to repeat the interviews if no further information is required.
 The assessing social worker should, however, satisfy themselves as to the quality and continuing relevance of the information before using it to inform the current assessment.

 Information should only be shared with the informed, explicit consent of all parties referred to in the information, including young people where they have sufficient understanding to consent to the sharing of their information (if they do not have sufficient understanding, the consent of a person with Parental Responsibility would need to be obtained).
 This means that the person giving consent needs to understand why their information is to be shared, what will be shared, who will see their information, the purpose to which it will be put and the implications of sharing that information.

-If consent is refused, the current fostering service or adoption agency should consider whether there is any information in the records that is a cause for concern.
-Any information about an applicant's conduct or suitability to foster/adopt that has caused concern should be shared even if the individual has refused consent.
+If consent is refused, the current adoption agency should consider whether there is any information in the records that is a cause for concern.
+Any information about an applicant's conduct or suitability to adopt that has caused concern should be shared even if the individual has refused consent.
 If there are no such concerns, and the individual has refused consent, information should not be shared.
 This may require documents to be redacted to remove information relating to individuals who have refused consent.

 Requests for access to information should be accompanied by the written consent of the applicant to the sharing of their information.